jonorthwash/2020-multiscriptFSTs-presentation/img/README.txt

-most of these logos are from Wikipedia
+most of the logos are from Wikipedia